Discover Why More People Prefer Shopify Over BigCommerce

 Shopify also provides social media support team while BigCommerce does not.

-With each of the two ecommerce platforms, you will gain access to priority support if you sign up for the highest plans.
+With each ecommerce platform, you will gain access to priority support if you sign up for the highest plans.
 With the Shopify Plus plan, you will receive access to an individually assigned dedicated support expert and agent.
-With the BigCommerce Enterprise plan, business owners will receive top priority treatment if they request phone support.
+With the BigCommerce Enterprise plan, business owners will receive top-priority treatment if they request phone support.

 Shopify vs. BigCommerce – Customer Support: The Verdict